|Previous||INDEX||To BOOK 3|

 “I will die for our cause,” was his only reply.

-“NO!!!” the man shouted.
-The gun fired, even as Carrie’s other palm went up facing him, and Chartreuse could now see the bullet moving through the air with all the speed of a paper airplane.
+The gun fired, even as Carrie’s other palm went up facing him.
+Chartreuse could now see the bullet moving through the air towards the blonde with all the speed of a paper airplane.
 Which was clearly impossible.
 As impossible as Carrie sidestepping it, yet she was doing that too.

 She didn’t go for Shady.
 Lee and Corry were subduing him.
 Instead, she stepped over to Carrie, who now had both palms facing the bomb.
 The timer seemed to be oscillating back and forth between five and four seconds.
 Sweat was pouring down Carrie’s face as if she were running a marathon.

 And the timer clicked down, to three seconds, then two… where it froze, even as Carrie crumpled towards the floor.
 Chartreuse let out a gasp, supporting the blonde and guiding her carefully down into a prone position.